casparderksen/docker-thorntail-jee8-microprofile/README.md

 # About

-This is a microservices chassis for building production-ready applications with JEE8/MicroProfile/Docker, based on Thorntail.
+This is a microservices chassis for building applications with JEE8/MicroProfile/Docker, based on Thorntail.
 Datasource and database-specific migration scripts can be selected by specifying a configuration profile.
 Unit-integration tests are ran against an H2 in-memory database.
 A Docker compose example demonstrates integration with an Oracle database and Prometheus for monitoring.